StepNeverStop/RLs/README.md

 ### Characteristics

-- Suitable for Windows, Linux, and OSX
+- Available on Windows, Linux, and OSX
 - Almost reimplementation and competitive performance of original papers
 - Reusable modules
 - Clear hierarchical structure and easy code control
 - Compatible with OpenAI Gym, Unity3D Ml-agents
 - Restoring the training process from where it stopped, retraining on a new task, fine-tuning
-- Using other training tsak's model as parameter initialization `--load`
+- Using other training tskak's model by parameter `--load`

 ### Supports

-This project support:
+This project supports:
 - Unity3D ml-agents.
-- Gym, for now only two data types are compatible——`[Box, Discrete]`.
-Support 99.65% environment settings of Gym(except `Blackjack-v0`, `KellyCoinflip-v0`, and `KellyCoinflipGeneralized-v0`). **Support parallel training using gym envs, just need to specify `--gym-agents` to how many agents you want to train in parallel.**
+- Gym, for now only two data types are compatible, `[Box, Discrete]`.
+The project supports 99.65% Gym environments (except `Blackjack-v0`, `KellyCoinflip-v0`, and `KellyCoinflipGeneralized-v0`), and **supports parallel training using gym envs.
+Please specify `--gym-agents` as how many agents you want to train in parallel.**
     - Discrete -> Discrete
     - Discrete -> Box
     - Box -> Discrete
     - Box -> Box
     - Box/Discrete -> Tuple(Discrete, Discrete, Discrete)
 - MultiAgent training.
 One brain controls multiple agents.
 - MultiBrain training.
-Brains' model should be same algorithm or have the same learning-progress(perStep or perEpisode).
+Brains' model should be the same algorithm or have the same learning-progress (perStep or perEpisode).
 - MultiImage input.
 Images should have the same input format, like `[84, 84, 3]` (only for ml-agents).
 - Four types of ReplayBuffer, Default is ER, using other RBs need to modify the code a little:
     - ER